J. J. Watt: 2012

-2013 season
+2013

-Watt had a strong season, but the Texans struggled as a whole, in the 2013 season.
+Though Watt had a strong season, the Texans struggled as a whole in the 2013 season.
 In Week 2, against the Tennessee Titans, he had his first two sacks of the season in a 30–24 win.
 From Weeks 7–12, he recorded at least one sack in each game.
 Overall, in the 2013 season, Watt recorded 65 solo tackles, 15 assisted tackles, seven passes defended, 10.5 sacks, four forced fumbles, and two fumble recoveries.
 The Texans, however, had a losing season and finished with a 2–14 record.
 Watt was named to the 2014 NFL Pro Bowl and earned First Team All-Pro honors.

-2014 season
+2014

 Prior to the start of the 2014 season, the Texans and Watt agreed to a six-year contract extension, worth $100 million.
-He received $30.9 million at signing and he was to receive $21 million at the start of the 2016 season if he was on the roster.
+He received $30.9 million at signing and was expected to receive $21 million at the start of the 2016 season if he was on the roster.
 This contract made him the NFL's highest paid non-quarterback, based on average yearly salary.

 In a game against the Oakland Raiders, on September 14, Watt became the first defensive player in Texans history to score a touchdown from scrimmage.
 He scored the touchdown on a one-yard catch after coming into the game as a tight end.
 He scored his second touchdown of the season on September 28, against the Buffalo Bills.
 Watt picked off a pass from Buffalo's EJ Manuel that was intended for Fred Jackson, and returned it 80 yards for a touchdown.
 With this touchdown, Watt became tied at sixth for the longest interception return by a defensive lineman.
 Watt's touchdown was the fourth longest interception return in Houston Texans history.
 During the game, Watt hit Manuel nine times, but was flagged twice for roughing the passer.
 Watt was fined $16,537 for one of the incidents.
-For his game against the Bills, he earned AFC Defensive Player of the Week.
+In a game against the Bills, he earned AFC Defensive Player of the Week.
 Watt was named the AFC Defensive Player of the Month for September.

 In a Week 5 Thursday night game against the Indianapolis Colts, Watt recorded two sacks on Andrew Luck, one of which was a strip-sack in the fourth quarter that he recovered and returned 45 yards for a touchdown.
-Despite Watt's performance, the Texans lost the game 33–28.
+Despite Watt's performance, the Texans lost 33–28.

 For his fourth touchdown of the season, Watt caught a two-yard pass from Texans quarterback, Ryan Mallett, for Mallett's first NFL touchdown pass.
 Watt recorded four solo tackles, an assisted tackle, a sack, a forced fumble, and a fumble recovery in the same game, which was on November 16, against the Cleveland Browns.
 He earned AFC Defensive Player of the Week for his game against the Browns.